-- int, long, float and double data is ordered by ascending numeric value. - boolean data is ordered with false before true. - null data is always equal. - string data is compared lexicographically.
-Note that since UTF-8 is used as the binary encoding of strings, sorting by bytes and characters is equivalent. - bytes and fixed data are compared lexicographically by byte. - array data is compared lexicographically by element. - enum data is ordered by the symbol's position in the enum schema.
-For example, an enum whose symbols are ["z", "a"] would sort "z" values before "a" values.

-- union data is first ordered by the branch within the union, and, within that, by the type of the branch.
+- null data is always equal. - boolean data is ordered with false before true. - int, long, float and double data is ordered by ascending numeric value. - bytes and fixed data are compared lexicographically by unsigned 8-bit values. - string data is compared lexicographically by Unicode code point.
+Note that since UTF-8 is used as the binary encoding for strings, sorting of bytes and string binary data is identical. - array data is compared lexicographically by element. - enum data is ordered by the symbol's position in the enum schema.
+For example, an enum whose symbols are ["z", "a"] would sort "z" values before "a" values. - union data is first ordered by the branch within the union, and, within that, by the type of the branch.
 For example, an ["int", "string"] union would order all int values before all string values, with the ints and strings themselves ordered as defined above. - record data is ordered lexicographically by field.
-If a field specifies that its order is: - "ascending", then the order of its values is unaltered. - "ascending", then the order of its values is reversed. - "ignore", then its values are ignored when sorting. - map data may not be compared.
+If a field specifies that its order is: - "ascending", then the order of its values is unaltered. - "descending", then the order of its values is reversed. - "ignore", then its values are ignored when sorting. - map data may not be compared.
 It is an error to attempt to compare data containing maps unless those maps are in an "order": "ignore" record field.